• Product Introduction

 Next.js

-Next.js is a full-stack React-based framework to build high-performance, scalable Web applications.
-It simplifies the development process, supports various rendering modes, and is suitable for project requirements.
+Next.js is a full-stack framework based on React to build high-performance, scalable Web applications.
+It simplifies the development process, supports various rendering modes, and is suitable for various project requirements.

 Note: